ExMent-70/portablesource-cli/Readme.md

 # portablesource
-Rust library for GUI

-## Installing in LINUX by this simple command:
+Portable AI/ML Environment Manager.
+The last deployment tool you'll ever need.

+_Say goodbye to "dependency hell".
+Forever._

+## Installation (Linux)
 ```
 curl -sSL install.portables.dev | bash
 ```

+## What is this?

+`portablesource` allows you to deploy almost any AI/ML repository with a single command.
+No more fighting with `requirements.txt`, CUDA errors, or virtual environments.
+It's designed to be a true "plug-and-play" solution that works on your local machine, in the cloud, or anywhere else.

+The goal is to provide a seamless, portable, and reliable experience, making complex deployments simple.

 ## License

-Copyright (c) 2025 PortableSource / NeuroDonu

-This work is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+This project is licensed under the **GNU Affero General Public License v3.0**.

-This means you are free to share and adapt the material, but:
+This means you are free to share and adapt the material for non-commercial and open-source projects.
+In simple terms: you can use it, learn from it, and contribute to it.
-- You **must give credit**.
-- You **cannot use it for commercial purposes**.
-- You **must share any adaptations under the same license**.

-**In plain English: NO ONE is allowed to sell this software or use it in a commercial product without my explicit written permission.**

-For the full legal code, see the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for the full legal text.

-For commercial licensing inquiries, please contact me at [contact@portables.dev](mailto:contact@portables.dev)
+**For commercial licensing inquiries, please contact me at [contact@portables.dev](mailto:contact@portables.dev)**